nime88/liquidiot-duktape-server/README.md

 - dirent.h is also required (should already be on _*nix_ systems)

+- boost (only boost::filesystem is required, so about 1.55.0 version should be enough)

+- unistd.h unfortunately currently locking the platform to linux systems

 *Some of these requirements are not absolute lower boundaries but rather tested versions*

 ## Duktape Configure